Kangaroo Paw Fern

 Microsorum diversifolium

-The Kangaroo Paw Fern is a distinctive evergreen fern native to Australia and New Zealand.
-It is named for its thick, fuzzy, brown-black rhizomes that resemble a kangaroo's foot and its glossy, leathery fronds that can change shape as they mature.
-This epiphytic plant is highly valued for its unique texture and trailing habit, making it an excellent choice for hanging baskets.
+The Kangaroo Paw Fern is an evergreen fern from Australia and New Zealand named for its thick, fuzzy rhizomes and glossy, leathery fronds that change shape as they mature.
+It trails nicely in hanging baskets and brings a distinctive texture indoors.

 Light